Tabata for Beginners

 The method became popular and was named "Tabata Intervals" or just "Tabatas" for short.
 Athletes that were trained using the tabata method consistently did better in competition.

-You really have no excuse here since Tabatas take very little time yet they are very intense and you will get the full benefit of a workout that normally takes ten times longer.
+You really have no excuse here since Tabatas take very little time yet they are very intense and you will get the full benefit of a workout that takes ten times longer.

 Moving is so Important!